 Searcher efficiency is the number of test carcasses found by a searcher that were not first removed by a scavenger.
-At the Aulds Mountain Wind Farm, one carcass searcher was employed for the entire autumn season.
-The searcher was tested five times with a searcher efficiency rate of 60.00%.
+At the Aulds Mountain

+Wind Farm, one carcass searcher was employed for each season.
+Searchers were tested fifteen times with a searcher efficiency rate of 60.00%.